Bassin de Cap-Ferret - excellent September weather for people and grapes! Sunday, the 21st September 2014

 Tasting of 2011 red Pessac-Leognan (classified and not classified properties) at Chateau Smith Haut Lafitte

-Out of 35 wines presented, many were splendid to excellent, very aromatic, complex and well-structured.
+Of the 35 wines presented, many were splendid to excellent, aromatic, complex, and well-structured.
 Splendidly balanced and tasty.

 Larrivet Haut Brion

-This property situated in Leognan I know very well, as its wines appear every year in UGCB tastings during primeur week and also appear when negociant firm Beyerman visit Copenhagen every year in the beginning of September.
+I know this property is situated in Leognan very well, as its wines appear yearly in UGCB tastings during primeur week and also appear when negociant firm Beyerman visits Copenhagen every year at the beginning of September.
 There are 72.5 ha planted with vines - 61 ha red (55% Merlot, 40% C.Sauvignon and 5% C.Franc, the average age of vines is 25 years) and 11 ha white (60% Sauvignon Blanc and 40% Semillon, the average age of vines is 20 years).
-Gervoson family bought this property in 1987 and in 2007 they hired Bruno Lemoine (who worked at Montrose and Lascombes as manager/winemaker before joining Larrivet Haut Brion) to improve quality of wines.
-He runs Larrivet Haut Brion together with Emilie Gervoson, a young energetic woman with great sense of humour and very amiable personality.
+Gervoson family bought this property in 1987.
+In 2007, they hired Bruno Lemoine (who worked at Montrose and Lascombes as manager/winemaker before joining Larrivet Haut Brion) to improve the quality of wines.
+He runs Larrivet Haut Brion with Emilie Gervoson, an energetic young woman with a great sense of humor and a very amiable personality.

-I was invited to lunch at LHB last year as a part of the Voyage de Presse program and had great company of Emilie Gervoson and Bruno Lemoin.
-The woman who prepared a meal for lunch is a very talented chef and she made an incredibly tasty carpaccio of young cépes.
-This September, invitation to lunch repeated.
-In addition to Emilie Gervoson and Bruno Lemoin, line-up for the lunch included Alice, Bruno Lemoin's daughter and Alex Rychlewski who runs translation company in Bordeaux and who was among the 20 journalists/bloggers assigned for Voyage de Presse 2014.
-We discussed many things and my part of it was asking Bruno how he managed to make one of the ultimate Bordeaux legends, 1990 Montrose.
+I was invited to lunch at LHB last year as a part of the Voyage de Presse program and had great company with Emilie Gervoson and Bruno Lemoin.
+The woman who prepared a meal for lunch is a very talented chef who made a delicious carpaccio of young cépes.
+This September, an invitation to lunch was repeated.
+In addition to Emilie Gervoson and Bruno Lemoin, the line-up for lunch included Alice, Bruno Lemoin's daughter, and Alex Rychlewski, who runs a translation company in Bordeaux and who was among the 20 journalists/bloggers assigned for Voyage de Presse 2014.
+We discussed many things, and my part was asking Bruno how he made one of the ultimate Bordeaux legends, 1990 Montrose.
 "Green harvest" and yield of 35 hl/ha was the secret, he answered.
-Bruno's daughter, Alice, runs LHB' boutique since July this year and when I met her again at the gala diner at Fieuzal, she told me proudly that she managed to sell several cases of red and white wine to a large group of visitors same day.
+Bruno's daughter, Alice, has run LHB's boutique since July this year, and when I met her again at the gala diner at Fieuzal, she told me proudly that she sold several cases of red and white wine to a large group of visitors the same day she joined for lunch.

 Red wine is aged in 50% new barrels for 16-18 months and white in new oak barrels for 12 months.
-I find red and white wine coming closer and closer to top wines in the district but there is a little way to go.
-Especially red has been in very fine form since 2010 vintage and white in splendid form since 2008.
+I find red and white wine coming closer and closer to the top wines in the district, but there is a little way to go.
+Especially red has been in excellent form since the 2010 vintage, and white has been in splendid form since 2008.
 And both wines are still improving.
-2010 white Larrivet Haut Brion tasted during lunch was excellent with creamy fruit, great acidity and complexity, and long fruity finish.
-2006 red Larrivet Haut Brion showed smoky fruit, elegance and firm finish.
+2010 white Larrivet Haut Brion tasted excellent during lunch with creamy fruit, great acidity and complexity, and a long fruity finish.
+2006 red Larrivet Haut Brion showed smoky fruit, elegance, and a firm finish.

 www.larrivethautbrion.fr